hgomez/blog.hgomez.net/content/post/20240703-Obsidian-Hugo/index.md

 ```
 cp -rf ~/Documents/Perso/obsidian-hgomez/Blog/blog.hgomez.net/* ~/Documents/Perso/blog.hgomez.net/content/post/
 ```

+With this structure, you have a working copy of your blog in Obsidian with Hugo hosting elsewhere, your Obsidian and Hugo are totaly separated and can have their own lifecycle.

 ⚠ Hugo won't produce pages where date is set in the future, when editing your date in blog post, be sure to have something set in the past 😇